-Under limited circumstances and to the extent that space is available, the UConn School of Law may admit a small number of transfer applicants each year.
+Each year UConn School of Law admits a number of transfer applicants.
 In deciding whether to grant admission, the school will consider, among other factors, the student's record of accomplishment at his or her law school, and the extent to which space is available.
 In addition to grades received in first year courses, class rank is an important indicator of first year academic success, and is considered along with letters from law school faculty in making application decisions.

 The Transfer Application for Admission consists of the Application form and required attachments, as well as the Residency Affidavit.
 All forms must be completed fully according to their accompanying directions.
 All documents must be submitted electronically.

 There is a $60 application fee.

 Transfer applications may be submitted on or after May 30 and must be submitted electronically no later than July 15.

 All applicants should submit each required document with the application as an electronic attachment.
 All essays and documents submitted for consideration must be properly numbered and have the applicant’s name and LSAC account number at the top of each page.

 Transfer applicants must address in 250 words or less, why you wish to transfer to the UConn School of Law.

 Applicants are required to submit a complete resume including military service and summer employment.
 All resumes must be current up to the date of the application.